ULJ-Yale/qunexsdk/README.md

 Change Log
 ----------

+* 0.1.6 [qunexdevops, qunexcontainer] Added openhotfix script and integrated ICAFix into the container.
 * 0.1.5 [qunexdevops] Adjustments for GitFlow
 * 0.1.4 [qunexdevops] Fixed a bug in status reporting
 * 0.1.3 [qunexdevops] Added updated script for creation of own clone and branch